 Tactics to Achieve This:

-- Showing off the value that’s offered by using your business’s services and products.
+• Show off the value that’s offered by using your business’s services and products.

-- Creating content that shows off your industry expertise.
+• Create content that shows off your industry expertise.

 Types of Content for the Awareness Stage

 Prospective clients aren’t ready to make a purchase during the awareness stage, but they want information.
 At this point in the buyer’s journey, the targeted audience is likely to have only just become aware of your brand and its products.
-Thus, the content creation for this awareness stage would need to be primarily focused on establishing yourself as an industry expert and building trust with this audience.
+The content creation for this awareness stage would need to be primarily focused on establishing yourself as an industry expert and building trust with this audience.

 Here are some of the most common types of content that can be used during the awareness stage: